 The room comes with a Free High-Speed Internet, Complimentary continental breakfast, Complimentary refreshments, Wine & cheese every evening from 5pm-8pm, Bottled water, and Turn-down service.
 The champagne night is super worth it!

 This boutique hotel is located in Manhattan’s Theater District, only a short walk from Times Square.
-Bryant Park and Rockefeller Center are also a few minutes away by foot.
+Bryant Park and Rockefeller Center are also a few minutes away on foot.
 The rooms are vibrant and sophisticated it literally felt like we were princesses and queens!

 They also offer daily continental breakfast, free Wi-Fi, and refreshments all day long.
-They have a live piano music on Friday nights and cheese and wine is offered in the evening in the club room.
+They have live piano music on Friday nights and cheese and wine is offered in the evening in the club room.
 Fresh fruit, biscuits, coffee, and tea are served all day– perfect to soothe your tired body after a long day.

 If you’re a fan of museums, then this is the place to be!
 It is just more than 500 meters away from Rockefeller Center, Central Park, Grand Central Park, and the Museum of Modern Art.
 This is also ideal for those who love shopping as famous stores like Apple, Tiffany & Co, H & M, Prada, and Nike are just around the corner.